Co-Parenting Classes Can Help Divorced Couples Care for their Children on Long Island

 Seek Help from an Experienced Long Island Divorce Lawyer and Mediator

-The attorneys at the Law Firm of Robert E. Hornberger, Esq., P.C. are aware that divorce can be very difficult for parents and children.
+The attorneys at the Law Firm of Hornberger Verbitsky, P.C. are aware that divorce can be very difficult for parents and children.
 Our divorce mediators and divorce lawyers are committed to serving Nassau County and Suffolk County residents going through divorce, and helping them to resolve their conflicts in the most efficient way possible.
 Contact our office today at 631-923-1910 for a free consultation.

 SCHEDULE YOUR FREE CONSULTATION TODAY